By Dr. Mercola

 The results show that the clusters of material (flocs) that are produced with the protein are much more tightly packed than those formed with conventional flocculating agents.
 This is better for water purification as such flocs are more easily separated."

 There is speculation that moringa's ability to attach itself to harmful materials may also happen in the body, making moringa a potential detoxification tool.

 How to Use Moringa

 If you have access to a moringa tree, you can use the fresh leaves in your meals; they have a flavor similar to a radish.
 Toss them like a salad, blend them into smoothies, or steam them like spinach.
+You can also steep fresh or dried leaves in hot water to make moringa tea.
 Another option is to use moringa powder, either in supplement form or added to smoothies, soups, and other foods for extra nutrition.
 Moringa powder has a distinctive "green" flavor, so you may want to start out slowly when adding it to your meals.

 You can also use organic, cold-pressed moringa oil (or ben oil), although it's expensive (about 15 times more than olive oil).18 As mentioned, while I don't necessarily recommend planting a moringa tree in your backyard (a rapid-growing tree can grow to 15 to 30 feet in just a few years), you may want to give the leaves or powder a try if you come across some at your local health food market.
 As reported by Fox News, this is one plant food that displays not just one or two but numerous potential healing powers:19